Deng Yuzhi: Career

 During the Second Sino-Japanese War, Deng took the initiative to organize and convince women workers of YWCA Shanghai to work in the war front, tending the sick and wounded soldiers.
 She also created "refugee camps and welfare stations for the families of soldiers", and helped soldiers write letters to their families.
-She convinced the then Kuomintang (KMT) government to honour the compensation rights due to the families of soldiers.
+She convinced the then Kuomintang (KMT) government to honor the compensation rights due to the families of soldiers.
 In 1938, she established the YWCA national office in Wuhan.
-At this time, the KMT and Communist Party of China (CPC) were united, and Deng coordinated with Soong Mayling of KMT and Deng Yingchao of CCP in the war effort of relief and rehabilitation.
+At this time, the KMT and CCP were united in the Second United Front, and Deng coordinated with Soong Mayling of KMT and Deng Yingchao of CCP in the war effort of relief and rehabilitation.
 In 1938, Deng was invited by Soong Mayling to take part in a conference of women leaders in different fields, which included women from the communists group, to have a unified approach to address women's issues.

 In 1948, when the People's Republic of China became a reality, Deng was one of the persons among many religious leaders invited to advise PRC on religious issues.
 Following CCP, Deng joined the Tiananmen Square celebration on 1 October 1949 at the invitation extended to her by Mao Zedong and other members of the party.
-In 1950, she assumed the role of general secretary of YMCA and was the official representative of the CPC at the All-China Women's Federation and the Chinese People's Political Consultative Conference.
+In 1950, she assumed the role of general secretary of YMCA and was the official representative of the CCP at the All-China Women's Federation and the Chinese People's Political Consultative Conference.
 As Secretary of YMCA, she pursued the organization's role on women's issues with emphasis on Christian thoughts.
 She was then appointed as the vice-chair of a committee set up to decide on the status of the Chinese Christian Church as an independent identity, without control from external organizations.
 In 1950, she became a member of the East China Military and Political Committee, elected as an executive member of the China Relief Society, and as an executive member of the Red Cross Society of China.
 Deng died in 1996.